ibm-cloud-docs/vpc/manage-scc.md

 copyright:
   years: 2020, 2021
-lastupdated: "2021-08-24"
+lastupdated: "2021-08-30"

-keywords: security and compliance, security, compliance,
+keywords: security and compliance for vpc, security for vpc, compliance for vpc,

 subcollection: vpc